murugeshmanthiramoorthi/murugeshmanthiramoorthi.github.io/aboutme.md

 ---
 ## PSG College of Technology - **Bachelor of Engineering**
+PSG College of Technology is an autonomous, government aided, private engineering college in Coimbatore, India.
+It is affiliated with Anna University.It is ranked as the 24th best engineering college in India according to NIRF ranking 2016 by MHRD, India.
+The institution provides high quality education ranging from bachelor level to advanced doctrates across a wide category.
 * Tenure 07/2015 - 05/2019
 * CGPA: 8.95
 * Major: Automobile Engineering